Indonesia court rejects bid to reinstate palm oil permits in Papua

 The verdict comes two months after Indonesia said it would not approve new palm oil permits even after the lapse of a moratorium on plantations.

-The two companies — PT Papua Lestari Abadi (PLA) and PT Sorong Agro Sawitindo (SAS) — had permits for about 70,000 hectares (1.73 million acres) of land, equivalent to nearly seven times the size of the city of Paris.
+PT Papua Lestari Abadi (PLA) and PT Sorong Agro Sawitindo (SAS) had permits for about 70,000 hectares (1.73 million acres) of land, equivalent to nearly seven times the size of the city of Paris.

-The companies had sued the head of the Sorong district in West Papua overseeing their permits, arguing that revoking them had harmed them.
+The firms had sued the head of the Sorong district in West Papua overseeing their permits, arguing that revoking them had harmed the companies.

-The court rejected "in its entirety the plaintiff's claim," Petrus P. Ell, a lawyer defending the head of Sorong district, told a virtual conference after the verdict was announced.
+The court rejected "in its entirety the plaintiff's claim," Petrus P. Ell, a lawyer defending the head of Sorong district, told a virtual conference after the verdict.

-The companies' lawyer, Juhari, who uses one name, told Reuters they would appeal the verdict.
+The companies' lawyer, Juhari, who uses one name, said they would appeal the verdict.

 Instead, Indonesia promised a "carbon net sink" goal for its forestry sector by 2030, meaning that the sector will absorb more greenhouse gas emissions than it emits.

-The about-face by a country seen as critical to saving tropical rainforests triggered outrage on social media and criticism by environmentalists.
+The about-face by a country seen as critical to saving tropical rainforests triggered criticism by environmentalists, but Greenpeace Indonesia welcomed Tuesday's court verdict.

+"We hope this will be encouraging for other districts and provinces," campaigner Nico Wamafma said in a statement.

 Indonesia, home to the world's third-largest tropical forests and a top producer of palm oil, has banned forest clearing since 2011.